Bahria Foundation

 Bahria Foundation (/ur/ beh-REE-yah) is a Pakistani conglomerate based in Karachi.
 The business is run by the Pakistan Navy and was established for welfare of its employees in 1982.

-It is currently headed by Vice Admiral (R) Shah Sohail Masood.
+It is currently headed by Vice Admiral (R) Imran Ahmad HI(M).

 History

 Bahria Foundation was founded in 1981 under the Charitable Endowments Act of 1889 by Pakistan Navy with an initial investment of Rs 3 million.